Jushi Kingdom

-They may have been one of the Tocharian peoples and spoken one of the associated languages.
+The Jushi may have been one of the Tocharian peoples and spoken one of the associated languages.

 Historical accounts

 According to J. P. Mallory and Victor H. Mair, the earliest accounts of the Jushi report them to have "lived in tents, followed the grasses and waters, and had considerable knowledge of agriculture.
 They owned cattle, horses, camels, sheep and goats.
 They were proficient with bows and arrows".

 Jushi and the kingdom of Krorän were linked in the account of Zhang Qian (d.
 113 BC), in part because both were under the control of the Xiongnu.